AntonioFeijaoUK/www-ninagernow-com/docs/_pages/energy-guidance.md

 It is not a selfish thing to put yourself first, it is ideal.
 Then you have more to give to others.
 Taking care of your health, your mind and soul makes you more kind, because you are an expression of kindness towards yourself.
 Your balance reflects the love you give to your self.

 You are made of energy, your energy body surrounds your fysical body which allow the energy to flow.
 Remember the fysical body is created from the energy arround body.
 Beyond that we have the mental and emotinal body.
 Emotional traumas creates limiting beliefs.
 Beliefs creates constrictions (shadows).
-Beliefs and emotional pain creates blockages in the enrgy body, which then creates blockages in your fysical body, what makes it difficult for the energy to flow.
+Beliefs and emotional pain creates blockages in the energy body, which then creates blockages in your fysical body, what makes it difficult for the energy to flow.

 When your energy body is balanced and the energy flows, it allows stuck emotions to go, which allow more balance in the fysical body.
 When you clear mental and emotional pain it clears your energetic part.
 Healing in one part affects healing in the others, which then clear the way for you to return to the infinite being you are.